peterlidee/dive-in-next-13-tests/blog/0.intro/intro.md

 So I tried to reset and start over.
 I soon discovered that I had missed some nuances and misinterpreted certain concepts.

-As I was writing I soon to turn this into a series of posts because it had been a while since I posted anything but it also seemed that not a lot had been written on this topic.
+As I was reading, I soon decided to turn my research into a series of posts because not a lot has been written on this specific topic.

 ## Series breakdown